Forensic Psychiatry: Insanity Defence and Capacity

 In practice, the § 84 defence in India is rarely successfully invoked.
 The courts have consistently emphasised the difficulty of establishing the required state of mind at the moment of the offence, particularly when the only post-facto evidence is psychiatric diagnosis rather than contemporaneous observations.
 The defence is more frequently raised in cases involving severe psychotic disorders such as paranoid schizophrenia and less frequently in cases involving personality disorders, substance use, or affective disorders, reflecting both the legal standard (unsoundness of mind at the time of the act) and the forensic-psychiatric literature on what conditions produce the relevant degree of cognitive disorganisation.

 Selvi v.
 State of Karnataka (2010) 7 SCC 263 is the leading Indian authority on the right of a suspect or accused to refuse narco-analysis, polygraph testing, and brain electrical oscillations profile (BEOP, known as brain mapping or P300) testing.
-The five-judge constitutional bench, led by Chief Justice K.G.
+The three-judge bench, led by Chief Justice K.G.
 Balakrishnan, held unanimously that:

 Compelled administration of narco-analysis, polygraph testing, or brain-mapping on an unwilling subject is a violation of Article 20(3) of the Indian Constitution (right against self-incrimination) and of the right to personal liberty and mental privacy under Article 21.